 Flour tortillas do have their place, but corn tortillas stand up better to baking without getting soggy and falling apart.
 Here’s a good summary of when to use which type of tortilla: Corn Vs Flour Tortillas.
 Corn tortillas are also gluten free, for those that don’t, or can’t, eat gluten.
 Just be careful to check the package if that is a concern, because there are a lot of “corn” tortillas that contain flour.

 Corn tortillas dipped in enchilada sauce, then rolled around a delicious filling of shredded chicken, tomato and chiles and topped with cheese and sauce before baking are a wonderful and pretty simple dinner fix.
-To me, an enchilada day, is a day where all I can think of is dinner, because it's drool worthy.
+To me, an enchilada day, is a day where all I can think of is dinner, because it’s drool worthy.
+If you too, love enchiladas, you may want to try these delicious Seafood Enchiladas, too.

 Chipotle Chicken Enchiladas